Aneesh-Pal/Text-and-Image-Analytics/Mushroom Classification/Readme.md

 # Project Implementation:
 * Performed Exploratory data analysis.
 * Performed Visualization of the features of the mushrooms with respect to its class using matplotlib, seaborn and plolty libraries.

+## Model Creation:
+* Used Scikit learn library to implement the model.
+* Splitted data into training and test data.

+## Model Used:
+* Classification model Decision Tree Classifier was used.
+* Decision Tree was implemented on both criterions
+     * Entropy
+     * Gini Index